-The algorithmic way is to use contradiction

-- 1. Cancel out any literals possible and generate new rules - 2.
-Repeat 1 until: - 1. (entails) A "blank" sentence exists (i.e. F) - 2. (not entails) No more possible resolutions
+- The algorithmic way is to use contradiction - 1.
+Cancel out any literals possible and generate new rules - 2.
+Repeat 1 until: - 1. (entails) A "blank" sentence derived involving the contradiction (or child) - 2. (not entails) No more possible resolutions

 (book fig. 7.13 is better)